RMNCLDYO/claude-code-statusline/README.md

     └── statusline-detect.cjs    # Framework detection
 ```

-**Safety:** If you already have a `.claude` directory, it will be backed up to `.claude-code-status-line-backup-[timestamp]` before installation.
+**Safety:** If you already have a `.claude` directory, it will be backed up to `.create-claude-statusline-backup-[timestamp]` before installation.
 Your existing configuration is never lost.

 ## Installation Safety